 Liver Pate BLW recipe for babies

 Have you ever made liver pate recipe?
-So much better than the salty store-bought version!
-So first you might be wondering why you should offer liver pate to your baby.
-It’s simple: babies need lots of iron!
-Since their iron needs are so high, it’s difficult for babies to consume enough iron every day (especially since some babies don’t eat large quantities).
+So first you might be wondering why to offer liver pate to your baby.
+It’s because babies need lots of iron.
+Since their iron needs are so high, it’s difficult for babies to consume enough iron every day (especially since some babies don’t eat large quantities of food).
 With liver pate, babies get lots of concentrated nutrients per bite.

-For this liver pate recipe, I used lamb liver from my half lamb I purchased a while back.
-This is part 6 of the half lamb for babies series.
-If you’re making this for your baby, I would recommend using chicken liver because it’s so much higher in iron AND lamb liver contains too much vitamin A. Also, I recommend limiting your baby’s chicken liver consomption to twice per week to avoid too much vitamin A. Here’s what I did:
+For this liver pate recipe, I used chicken liver.
+I recommend limiting your baby’s chicken liver consomption to twice per week to avoid too much vitamin A. Here’s what I did:

-I melted the coconut oil in the pan and added the apples and allspice:
+I melted coconut oil in the pan and added apples and allspice:

 Then I cooked the liver and thyme until the liver was no longer raw.
 I put everything in the blender and transferred the liver pate into small jars:

 Babies can enjoy the liver pate directly from a spoon:

 Eating live pate is a great way to make sure you baby is getting enough iron.
 You can eat this liver pate on anything, really.
 Here is some liver pate spread on a cracker:

 Liver Pate Recipe